-All applicants must meet the minimum criteria (see Apply for Program Admission) as stated in the University Catalog as well as complete application materials to both the University and the Occupational Therapy Program by February 1st of the year preceding desired admission to the professional courses.
+All applicants must meet the minimum criteria as stated in the University Catalog as well as complete application materials to both the University and the Occupational Therapy Program by April 1st of the year preceding desired admission to the professional courses.
 All applicants receive a numerical score in three areas.
 Each area is weighted as one third of the total points.

 Area 1 (one third weight)

 Volunteer reference (applicants need 20 hours).
 The volunteer reference is given a numerical rating based on the quality of the reference.
 Students who do not waive their right to review the volunteer reference may have points deducted prior to rating the reference.
 This is due to potential reluctance of the reviewer to make unfavorable comments.

 Autobiography/Personal Statement writing sample.
 The writing sample is scored blindly, and independently by two faculty members.
 These scores are averaged.

 Grade point average based on previous High School and/or College coursework.
 College level algebra, biology and chemistry receive .5 points higher than high school level.
 College level course work overrides high school course work.
 In instances where a student may have more than one college course which meets the prerequisite, the higher grade will be used in calculating the GPA.

 Points for all 3 areas are each scored on a 0-4 point scale and totaled on an Excel Spreadsheet.
 Students are selected from the highest points down the list to fill the number of seats available for that cohort.

 Meeting the minimum criteria does not guarantee acceptance into the Occupational Therapy Assistant Program.